Christchurch History Society Journal

 Registered members can view the above Journals within the members’ page, and download copies as required.
-The website will retain the last four editions of the Journal, so that the Spring 2019 edition has been replaced by the Spring 2020 edition.
+The website will retain the last four editions of the Journal, so that the Autumn 2019 edition has been replaced by the Autumn 2020 edition.